garu/scala-for-perl5-programmers/README.md

 println( "Scala <3 Perl" )   // like 'say' in Perl
 ```

 Enough said for now.
-Oh, and sorry, you need to keep the parenthesis :-/
+Oh, and sorry, you need to keep the parentheses :-/

 ### Variables